Laatikkoxx/Laatikkoxx/README.md

 # Hey,
 I'm a finnish software developer, with an interest in all things creative.
-Mostly working on game projects.
+I am mostly working on game projects.

 ## Projects